Government Documents Policy

 The Document Librarian reviews the library’s Item Selection List and the FDLP List of Classes annually.
 The Documents Librarian adjusts the library’s selections to be in accordance with the KSU Library System Collection Development Policy and the goals of the depository.
 GPO procedures for adding and dropping items allow for changes to be made any time of the year.

 Weeding and Maintenance of Collection

-The collection is maintained in accordance with the guidelines set forth by the Legal Requirements & Program Regulations of the Federal Depository Library Program and the Georgia State Plan for federal depository libraries.
+The collection is maintained in accordance with the guidelines set forth by the Legal Requirements & Program Regulations of the Federal Depository Library Program and the Georgia State Plan for Federal Depository Libraries.
 An accurate shelf list of depository materials to the piece level is maintained with all documents clearly stamped as depository property with the shipping list date.
 Superseded documents are withdrawn with the Documents Librarian’s approval.
 Other documents are reviewed for retention after five years.
 Depository publications are withdrawn and discarded in accordance with policies outlined in the Disposal Guidelines and Procedures for Georgia Depository Libraries.
 Worn or damaged documents are evaluated for repairs, replacement, or withdrawal.

 This Government Documents Collection Development Policy will be reviewed at least annually and amended as considered necessary by the Documents Librarian, in consultation with the Director of Collection Development.
 New developments in the depository program and developments at the University or the state of Georgia will necessitate future changes in this policy.

-Government Documents & Monographs Collection Development Librarian
+Government Documents & Collection Development Librarian

 Based on original by Jack F. Purkey (March 29, 2000)